 8699 SW Sun Pl, Wilsonville, OR 97070

-6. Cancellation and Refund Policy.
 No refund of any payment will be made after a contract becomes effective between an exhibitor and the ODA.
-If the exhibitor cancels, a credit in the amount paid will be carried over to the 2019 ODC.
-All credits will be considered forfeit by the exhibitor if not used by the end of ODC 2019.
+If the exhibitor cancels, a credit in the amount paid will be carried over to the 2025 ODC.
+All credits will be considered forfeited by the exhibitor if not used by the end of the 2025 ODC.

 B). exhibit therein or thereabout any goods other than those manufactured or distributed by the Exhibitor in the regular course of the Exhibitor’s business; or